sbarrack/crystal-coconut/README.md

 # Crystal Coconut
-A Minecraft datapack which aims to improve UX without changing game mechanics
+A collection of Minecraft datapacks which aim to improve UX without changing game mechanics